 Not the cheapest option in the market for sure, but compared to its performance and long battery life, and the large number of document formats it supports as well as the available features for note-taking and reading, it could be justified.

-You can buy the Onyx Boox Note 3 from the official website with a $20 discount coupon from the following link (Or just enter the QPQ2FFSDAS coupon before ordering):
+You can buy the Onyx Boox Note 3 from the official website with a $20 discount coupon (Or just enter the QPQ2FFSDAS coupon before ordering).